 Facilitators Training Master Class

 The Community Voice Project works with local community partners in a program that trains highly skilled storytellers to become Digital Storytelling Facilitators.
-During Master Class sessions in Digital Storytelling, facilitated by American University’s Film & Media Arts division within the School of Communication, selected students train become facilitators in the art and method of digital storytelling in the community.
-Over the course of 10 months, these students — the Community Voice Project Fellows — work with Washington, D.C., residents facing change.
+During Master Class sessions in Digital Storytelling, facilitated by American University’s Film & Media Arts division within the School of Communication, selected students train to become facilitators in the art and method of digital storytelling in the community.
+Over the course of 10 months, these students — the Community Voice Project Fellows — work with Washington, D.C. residents who are facing change.
 By participating in this project, students and community members collaborate and learn from each other.